fabianoriccardi/dimmable-light/readme.md

 - [ ] Enable/Disable zero cross interrupt method
 - [ ] Main refactor and give a clear definition of timer behaviour for all platform (providing a clear schema)
 - [ ] if all lights are set off by the user, autmatically disable zero cross iterrupt
-- [ ] support for 60Hz electrical network
+- [x] support for 60Hz electrical network

+Release 1.4:

+- [ ] Support to SAMD21